Since car insurance can be expensive, many drivers only buy the minimum coverage required by state laws. Just enough coverage to drive legally.

 This means that drivers are underinsured.
 If they cause an accident, their minimum coverage will not be enough to pay the medical expenses and/or property damage of the other parties.

 Having underinsured motorist coverage will benefit you in this situation.
-Your costs might not be covered by another driver’s policy, but you’ll be protected with underinsured motorist coverage (UIM) when you’re in an accident that’s not caused by you.
+Your costs might not be covered by another driver’s policy.
+But underinsured motorist coverage (UIM) protects you when you’re in an accident that’s not caused by you.
 As a result, you won’t have to worry about having to pay out of pocket for any damage.

-So what is underinsured motorist coverage and how can it help you?
+So how can underinsured motorist coverage help you?

 What is underinsured motorist coverage?

-Underinsured motorist coverage provides protection for you in an accident if the at-fault driver injures you or damages your car, but the liability limits on their policy are too low to cover all your expenses.
+Underinsured motorist coverage provides protection for you in an accident if the at-fault driver injures you or damages your car.
+But their liability coverage isn’t sufficient to pay for damages.

-To be considered underinsured, the other driver’s liability limits have to be lower than yours.
+Being underinsured means that the other driver’s liability limits are lower than yours.

 UIM refers to separate but similar coverages: